Charlie Ross (journalist)

 Charles Griffith Ross (November 9, 1885 - December 5, 1950) was White House Press Secretary between 1945 and 1950 for President Harry S. Truman.

 Early life

-Ross graduated with Truman and Truman's eventual wife Bess Truman in Independence, Missouri from Independence High School (now known as William Chrisman High School), class of 1901.
+Ross graduated with Truman and Truman's eventual wife Bess Wallace in Independence, Missouri from Independence High School (later known as William Chrisman High School), class of 1901.
 He was initiated into the Sigma Chi fraternity and graduated from the University of Missouri in 1905.
 In 1908, he became the first professor of the newly formed Missouri School of Journalism.